Going into a Kauri forest?

 Kauri are a taonga (treasure) of Aotearoa, New Zealand, and the third largest conifer in the world.
 Māori see the health of Kauri as an indicator of the wellbeing of the ngahere (forest) and the people.

-Kauri are threatened by a soil-borne pathogen called Phytophthora agathidicida (PA for short), which causes the fatal condition known as kauri dieback disease.
+Kauri are threatened by a soil-borne pathogen called Phytophthora agathidicida (PA), which causes the fatal condition known as kauri dieback disease.

-To preserve Kauri for generations to come, we need to give them space to grow.
-That’s why 10 rules have been introduced as part of a National Plan to protect Kauri from the PA pathogen.
+To preserve Kauri for generations to come, 10 rules have been introduced as part of a National Plan to protect Kauri from the PA pathogen.

 To protect Kauri when you’re visiting a Kauri forest area, you must:

-- Clean your footwear so it is dirt-free before you enter and leave.
+- Clean your footwear and gear so it is dirt-free before you enter and leave.

 - Stay on wooden or gravel tracks, or gravel roads, where you are not touching the forest floor.

-- Use all hygiene stations you come across to clean your footwear.*
+- Use all hygiene stations you come across.*

 If you can’t stay on wooden or gravel tracks, or gravel roads in a Kauri forest, there is a risk you could spread the PA pathogen.
 You must: